Phylicia Rashad

-In 2004, Rashad became the first black actress to win the Tony Award for Best Actress in a Play, which she won for her role in the revival of A Raisin in the Sun.
-In 2022, Rashad won her second Tony Award for Best Featured Actress in a Play for her performance in Dominique Morisseau's Skeleton Crew.
+On stage, Rashad became the first Black actress to win the Tony Award for Best Actress in a Play, for a revival of A Raisin in the Sun (2004).
+She won her second Tony Award for Best Featured Actress in a Play for Dominique Morisseau's Skeleton Crew (2022).
 Her other Broadway credits include Into the Woods (1988), Jelly's Last Jam (1993), Gem of the Ocean (2004), and Cat on a Hot Tin Roof (2008).
-Rashad won a NAACP Image Award when she reprised her A Raisin in the Sun role in the 2008 television adaptation.

-She has appeared in the films For Colored Girls (2010), Good Deeds (2012), Creed (2015), and Creed II (2018).
-She also voiced Brenda Glover on the Nick Jr. animated children's educational television series Little Bill (1999–2004).
+She has appeared in various films such as For Colored Girls (2010), Good Deeds (2012), Creed (2015), Creed II (2018), Creed III (2023), and The Beekeeper (2024).
+She lent her voice to the Disney-Pixar animated film Soul (2020).

 In the 21st century, she has directed revivals of three plays by August Wilson, in major theaters in Seattle, Princeton, New Jersey; and Los Angeles.
+She also directed Purpose in its 2024-2025 run at the Helen Hayes Theater on Broadway.

-Early life
+Early life and education

 Phylicia Ayers-Allen was born on June 19, 1948, in Houston, Texas.
-Her mother, Vivian Ayers, is a Pulitzer Prize-nominated artist, poet, playwright, scholar, and publisher.
+Her mother, Vivian Ayers Allen, was an artist, poet, playwright, scholar, and publisher.
 Her father, Andrew Arthur Allen, was an orthodontist.
-Her siblings are brother Tex (Andrew Arthur Allen Jr.), a jazz-musician; sister Debbie Allen, an actress, choreographer, and director; and brother Hugh Allen, now a real estate banker in Charlotte, North Carolina.
+Her siblings are brother Tex (Andrew Arthur Allen Jr.), a jazz musician; sister Debbie Allen, an actress, choreographer, and director; and brother Hugh Allen, now a real estate banker in Charlotte, North Carolina.

 Their parents divorced when Phylicia was six.

-Several years later, her mother moved with the two sisters to Mexico, to evade United States segregation.

-Ayers-Allen later studied at Howard University, graduating magna cum laude in 1970 with a Bachelor of Fine Arts degree.
-While there, she was initiated into the Alpha Chapter of Alpha Kappa Alpha sorority.
+Seven years later, her mother moved with Phylicia and her sister to Mexico City, Mexico, to avoid the racial segregation in the United States.
+Ayers-Allen later returned to the US to study at Howard University, graduating magna cum laude in 1970 with a Bachelor of Fine Arts degree.
+While there, she was initiated into the Alpha chapter of Alpha Kappa Alpha sorority.